Checkmarx/Kotlin-SCP/src/m7-client-code-quality/README.md

         - number of kt files: 17
 ```

-The report summary points several issues grouped by ruleset.
-Below are just the
+The report summary highlights several issues grouped by ruleset.
+Below are just
-most relevant
+the most relevant issues found:

 ```
 Ruleset: complexity - 40min debt